Stanley Kubrick filmography

 In 1968, Kubrick directed the space epic 2001: A Space Odyssey.
 Now widely regarded as among the most influential films ever made, 2001 garnered Kubrick his only personal Academy Award for his work as director of special effects.
 His next project, the dystopian A Clockwork Orange (1971), was an initially X-rated adaptation of Anthony Burgess' 1962 novella.
-After reports of crimes inspired by the film's depiction of "ultra-violence", Kubrick had the film withdrawn from distribution in the United Kingdom.
+After reports of crimes inspired by the film's depiction of "ultra-violence", Kubrick had it withdrawn from distribution in the United Kingdom.
 Kubrick then directed the period piece Barry Lyndon (1975), in a departure from his two previous futuristic films.
 It did not perform well commercially and received mixed reviews, but won four Oscars at the 48th Academy Awards.
 In 1980, Kubrick adapted a Stephen King novel into The Shining, starring Jack Nicholson and Shelley Duvall.
-Although Kubrick was nominated for a Golden Raspberry Award for Worst Director, The Shining is now widely regarded as one of the greatest horror films ever made.
+Although Kubrick was nominated for a Golden Raspberry Award for Worst Director, The Shining is now widely regarded as one of the greatest horror films of all time.
 Seven years later, he released the Vietnam War film Full Metal Jacket.
 It remains the highest rated of Kubrick's later films according to Rotten Tomatoes and Metacritic.
 In the early 1990s, Kubrick abandoned his plans to direct a Holocaust film titled The Aryan Papers.
 He was hesitant to compete with Steven Spielberg's Schindler's List and had become "profoundly depressed" after working extensively on the project.
 His final film, the erotic thriller Eyes Wide Shut starring Tom Cruise and Nicole Kidman, was released posthumously in 1999.
 An unfinished project that Kubrick referred to as Pinocchio was completed by Spielberg as A.I.
 Artificial Intelligence (2001).